open-toolchain/vpc-bastion-rolling-deploy/README.md

 # Example VPC to support Rolling Deployment

 This Terraform example for IBM Cloud Schematics illustrates how to deploy an IBM Cloud Gen2 VPC infrastructure to support Rolling Deployments of applications to set of Virtual Machines (VSI) running within the VPC.
-Inaddition, the template also creates a bastion host to provide secure remote SSH access to the Virtual Machines within VPC.
+In addition, the template also creates a bastion host to provide secure remote SSH access to the Virtual Machines within VPC.
 The example and Terraform modules are supplied 'as is' and only seek to implement a 'reasonable' set of best practices for rolling deployment configuration.
 Your own organisation may have additional requirements that may need be implemented before it can be used.

 ## Rolling Deployment